learn-co-students/web-062617/20-react/react-webpack.md

 Next we need Babel to help us write the newest and coolest JS available!

-The last piece in our current setup is to transform our index.jsx file to become regular JavaScript in the form of myCode.js.
+The last piece in our current setup is to transform our index.js file to become regular JavaScript in the form of myCode.js.
 This is where Babel comes in.
 To install Babel, let's go back to our trusty Terminal / Command Prompt and enter the following Node.js command:

 `npm install babel-core babel-loader babel-preset-es2015 babel-preset-react babel-preset-stage-1 --save`